questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 ```
 Again, most of the fields are obvious.
 Let's focus on the non-obvious ones.
 1. `"symbols": "symbol"` this instruct to connector to use the [QuestDB symbol type](https://questdb.io/docs/concept/symbol/) for a column named "symbols".
 This column has low cardinality thus it's a good candidate for symbol type.
-2. `"client.conf.string": "http::addr=questdb;auto_flush_interval=1000000;"` this configures the QuestDB client to use the HTTP transport and connect to a hostname `questdb`.
+2. `"client.conf.string": "http::addr=questdb;"` this configures the QuestDB client to use the HTTP transport and connect to a hostname `questdb`.
 The hostname is defined in the [docker-compose.yml](docker-compose.yml) file.
-The `auto_flush_interval=1000000` controls frequency of automatic flushing data to QuestDB.
-It's set to 1000 seconds which effectively disables automatic interval-based flushing.
 3. `"timestamp.field.name": "last_update"` this instructs the connector to use the `last_update` column as the [designated timestamp](https://questdb.io/docs/concept/designated-timestamp/) column.
 4. `"transforms":"unwrap"` and `"transforms.unwrap.type"` this instructs the connector to use Debezium's ExtractNewRecordState.